Accessibility of Geldmaat machines

 Feeling vulnerable: because of their reduced physical strength

 The second half of the project was dedicated to designing and testing interventions that would support elderly ATM users in confidently and efficiently operate ATMs.
 Over the course of this phase we went through 6 consecutive iterations, during each of them we ideated, prototyped and tested with elderly users multiple concepts building on the findings of the previous iterations.
-After testing the final concept, we concluded with detailed recommendations for further improvement.
+Starting from lo-fi paper prototypes to a final high-fidelity one that we presented to the client with detailed recommendations for further improvement.
+During this phase, we also tested the design solution realized by Geldmaat and concluded that it wasn't optimal for elderly ATM users.
+For this reason, the final concept reframes and integrates the already existing solution to better fulfill the user's needs.

 The final concept consists of a service to assist elderly users in confidently and independently completing ATM transactions.
 This service includes the possibility to participate in workshops where Geldmaat representatives train them in the use of ATMs in a safe and interactive setting.
 Additionally, it provides access to instruction manuals for different types of operations, allowing users to review and consult them as needed during transactions.